 An overview of the EDC initiative can be found at the following link: EDC Overview

-The EDC system is expected to launch in early Spring 2024.
+The EDC system is expected to launch in Fall 2024.
 After that time, credit unions will be onboarded in order of size starting with the largest first.
-The largest credit unions can expect to be onboarded as early as March or April 2024.
-Small to mid-sized will be onboarded progressively throughout 2024 in order of size.
-The goal is to have all credit unions onboarded and reporting under EDC by the end of March 2025.
+The largest credit unions can expect to be onboarded as early as October 2024.
+Small to mid-sized will be onboarded progressively throughout 2025 in order of size.
+The goal is to have all credit unions onboarded and reporting under EDC by the end of March 2026.

 There are many benefits to this approach: